-At Solid Ground, we know that the only way to solve poverty is to recognize the systemic oppression and institutional barriers that rob people of their agency and keep them from thriving.
+At Solid Ground, we know that to solve poverty, we must recognize the systemic oppression and institutional barriers that rob people of their agency and keep them from thriving.
 For some people, that oppression spans decades or centuries – its harm compounded with each new generation.
 Our work at Solid Ground starts with acknowledging that harm.

 That’s why we’re proud to stand with the Duwamish – the first people of Seattle – in their decades-long fight for federal recognition.
 This is justice long overdue and would be a fulfillment of promises made to the Duwamish people 167 years ago, when Chief Seattle was forced to sign a treaty giving our federal government 54,000 acres of ancestral Duwamish land.
 It would be an acknowledgement that the Duwamish are still here, in the city that bears their chief’s name, and have not ceased to exist.